zzjrabbit/marlin/docs/testing_spade.md

 > This tutorial is aimed at Unix-like systems like macOS, Linux, and WSL.

-In this tutorial, we'll setup a Spade project and test our code with dumbname.
+In this tutorial, we'll setup a Spade project and test our code with Marlin.
 You can find the full source code for this tutorial [here](../examples/spade-project/).
 We won't touch on the advanced aspects or features; the goal is just to provide a simple overfiew sufficient to get started.

 I'll be assuming you've read the [tutorial on testing Verilog projects](./testing_verilog.md); if not, read that first and come back.

 If you don't already have Spade installed, [make sure to do that](https://docs.spade-lang.org/installation.html).
-You can either integrate dumbname into an existing [Swim](https://docs.spade-lang.org/swim/index.html) project at no effort or (in this case) make a new Swim project from scratch with an eye to dumbname.
+You can either integrate Marlin into an existing [Swim](https://docs.spade-lang.org/swim/index.html) project at no effort or (in this case) make a new Swim project from scratch with an eye to Marlin.

 ```shell
 swim init tutorial-project